 Clark Park: if you’re in the University City / West Philly area, or just want an excuse to take the Market-Frankford line to a park you’ve never visited before, make sure to visit Clark Park.
 There’s 9 acres of greenery (it’s huge!) filled with more than 300 trees, and there’s always an event going on—farmer’s markets, movies in the park, concerts, performances, and so much more.
 Learn more here!

 Fairmount Park: to classify this as just one “park” is slightly crazy, since the 9,200 acres of trails, bike paths, hills, and wooded areas make this one of the world’s largest municipal park systems.
 Bike, run, or walk along Kelly Drive for the best views of the Schuylkill, explore Fairmount Park’s historic mansions, or enjoy car-free streets on Martin Luther King Drive every weekend from April to October!

 Belmont Plateau: here’s a fun fact to impress your friends – DJ Jazzy Jeff’s “Summertime” music video was filmed right here on the Plateau.
 When you’re looking at photos with the city skyline in the distance, it looks like it’s miles away, but this huge park on a hill, filled with picnic areas, endless fields, kite fliers, mountain bikers, and kids running around, is only four miles from Center City.
 You can take SEPTA right to the park (the 38 bus stop is a half-mile away)!

 The best thing about Philly is that for such a large city, everything is so close.
 These parks are easily accessible by public transportation, a pleasant bike ride along the river, or by car.
-We’re planning to visit all of them this summer (as should you!) – stay up to date on our adventures and follow us on Instagram!
+We’re planning to visit all of them this summer—and you should, too!